 A wolf pack has a strong physical and emotional bond.
 They rely on teamwork and cohesion to survive.
 They don’t need to use bullying and aggression to prove a point.
 They have a complex pack structure where a natural hierarchy helps to optimise survival and harmony.
 A subordinate is no less important than the breeding male, they just have different roles.

 We as a species could learn a lot from them.
-But instead we decided that we would take the findings of some flawed studies and apply it to the domestic dog, resulting in dogs being pulled around, scruff-rolled, pinned down and abused even on a low level.
+But instead we decided that we would take the findings of some flawed studies and apply it to the domestic dog, resulting in a deep misunderstanding of how dogs think, and also resulting in some unlucky dogs being pulled around, scruff-rolled, pinned down and abused even on a low level.